AdamVictory/grianghraf/README.md

 ![Color Scheme](docs/images/colour-scheme.png)

 I kept the colour scheme simple for this project as i didn't want to distract the user too much and wanted the focus to be put on the recipe details.
-The blue is #2596be and the orange is #be4d25.
+I intentionally chose black and white for the colour scheme to allow all of the focus to be on the camera imagery.

 All colours were generated by using [imagecolorpicker.com](https://imagecolorpicker.com/en).